marshallward/flint/README.rst

    subclass containing the ``Token`` lexemes.

-   Each ``Token`` contains a ``head`` and ``tail``, which point to lists of the "liminals" inbewteen the semantic lexemes.
+   Each ``Token`` contains a ``head`` and ``tail``, which point to lists of the "liminals" inbetween the semantic lexemes.
 This includes whitespace (including endlines), line breaks (``&``), statement terminators (``;``), and comments.
 Each ``Token`` preserves its original case, but uses lowercase for general operations, such as comparison tests or dictionary